Designations Congruent with Things: Chapter 17

 Just just, will you?

-Hermann starts an article on the intracellular architecture of the synapse that’s going to be mostly microscopy based, but that’s fine, he supposes.
-He can visualize, or, barring that, he can sit and look at figures if he feels like sitting later.
+Hermann starts an article on the intracellular architecture of the synapse that’ll be mostly microscopy-based, but that’s fine, Newt supposes.
+He can visualize, or barring that, he can sit and look at figures if he feels like sitting later.

-“—and this brings us to video seven, which is their ‘complete’ computational model of the synaptic interior functioning in real time, I do think their use of scale is quite liberal, honestly I’m not certain that this is sufficiently detailed for active predictive modeling of say—“ Hermann breaks off.
+“—and this brings us to video seven, which is their ‘complete’ computational model of the synaptic interior functioning in real time, I do think their use of scale is quite liberal; honestly I’m not certain this is sufficiently detailed for active predictive modeling of say—” Hermann breaks off.
 “Well.
-I’m sure I don’t know what you people model, honestly, pharmacological effects?
+I’m sure I don’t know what you people model, honestly.
+Pharmacological effects?
 How pedestrian.”

 “Hey,” Newt says, sort of, without really articulating the word at all.

 “Oh, are you awake?”
-Hermann says, sounding affectedly uninterested in Newt’s answer.
+Hermann sounds affectedly uninterested in Newt’s answer.

 Hermann is a terrible liar and always has been.

-“Just because you model, like, mechanical thrust for badass alien fights,” Newt says, trailing off halfway through his rebuttal, realizing that it’s either really dark in this room or his eyes are closed.
+“Just because you model, like, mechanical thrust for badass alien fights,” Newt trails off halfway through his rebuttal.
+It’s either really dark in this room or his eyes are closed.

 “Was that a sentence?”
-Hermann asks him.
-“Because it didn’t sound like one.
+Hermann asks.
+“It didn’t sound like one.
 Kindly be quiet so I can read this.
 Observational studies have their place and I find myself now possessed of a moderate interest in the mechanics of synaptic transmission.”

-“Meh,” Newt replies, trying not to hold onto anything his brain is attacking itself with, succeeding until his entire, semi-conscious existence devolves back into a bad acid trip that seems to consist of nothing other than the repeated sensation of falling straight into something mnemonically horrific paired with whatever Hermann happens to be reading.
+“Meh.”
+Newt tries not to hold onto anything his brain is attacking itself with, succeeding until his entire, semiconscious existence devolves back into a bad acid trip that consists of nothing other than the repeated sensation of falling into something mnemonically horrific paired with whatever Hermann happens to be reading.

-“—and I really don’t care for this Western blot.
-Admittedly, I’m not a biologist, well, I’m nominally not a biologist, but this looks quite suspect to me—”
+“—and I don’t care for this Western blot.
+Admittedly, I’m not a biologist, well, I’m nominally not a biologist, but this looks suspect to me—”

 Are you sleeping?
 I’m not sure you’re sleeping, his brain says.